ganczarek/filmweb-to-imdb/README.md

 Once IMDb ID of the movie is found, then movie rating is set in IMDb with use of private API.
 IMDb expects rates ranging from 1 to 10.
 Therefore, Filmweb's 0 rates (watched, but not rated) are being ignored.

-In the end program will list all title ratings from Filmweb for which IMDb IDs could not be found.
+In the end program will list all title ratings from Filmweb for which IMDb IDs could not be found, as well as those for which it failed to copy ratings for other reasons.

 Build and run
 -------------